 When conservative treatments have failed, and you continue to suffer from chronic back or neck pain, you could finally get the relief you require using spinal cord stimulation (SCS).
 SCS uses a small device to block the pain signals from reaching your brain.
-At Genesis Orthopaedic and Spine in Westfield, New Jersey, their team of experts can evaluate the cause of your pain to determine if you're a good candidate for SCS.
-To learn more, call the office or book an appointment online today.
+At Genesis Orthopaedic and Spine in Westfield and West Orange, New Jersey, their team of experts can evaluate the cause of your pain to determine if you’re a good candidate for SCS.
+To learn more, call the office nearest you or book an appointment online today.

 Spinal cord stimulation uses a small device that alleviates your pain by masking pain signals that are typically sent by your spinal nerves.

 When the stimulator is activated, it delivers a mild electric current to the nerves in your spine that are responsible for causing your pain.
 The electrical current blocks the nerve signals, so they don't reach your brain.

 When the nerve signals relaying pain don't reach your brain, you stop feeling the pain even though its source still exists.

 Spinal cord stimulation can help treat chronic spinal pain.
 You may experience spinal pain due to an acute injury or illness that becomes chronic over time, or your problem may develop over many years from normal wear-and-tear, overuse, or degenerative changes.

 Some of the most common causes are spinal pain include:

 You may also benefit from spinal cord stimulation if you continue to experience pain after spine surgery.

 A spinal cord stimulator (SCS) includes several components: a tiny pulse generator, a lead wire equipped with eight to 32 electrodes that deliver the electrical pulses, and a hand-held remote control that's used to adjust settings and turn the SCS on and off.